Mubarak Ahmad Khan: Positive effect on environment of Sonali Bag

 Cellulose is renewable like carbon dioxide, water and sunshine.
 It is biodegradable; eco- friendly and cheap.
 It is very easy to modify it chemically and physically.
 The source of raw materials of cellulose is abundant in Bangladesh.
 So it is unnecessary to rely on petroleum to prepare polymer.
 People may raise this polymer by planting trees on earth, so the environmental problems will be no longer as severe as today.

 Jute reinforced polymer corrugated sheet (Jutin)

 Jutin is a low cost and durable housing material.
 Jutin is a lightweight, ultra-strong, corrugated, and sustainable jute reinforced polymer composite.
 It is rustproof, soundproof, and saline water-resistance.
 Its low thermal conductivity provides more comfort in both summer and winter.
 Now Jutin is being manufactured in Khan's laboratory manually but a pilot-scale production facility is under construction collaborating with a private entrepreneur.

-Publication

-The world's various scientific research organizations publish documents on his work.
-In 1998, his name was published in the publication of 'Who's Who'.
-His publication list more than 800 and 20 book chapters.
-He has three research patents.